MODx Snippet FAQ

 How do I get the resource of ID of the current document?

-$id = $modx->documentIdentifier;
+$id = $modx->resource->get('id');

 Why doesn't my snippet produce any output?

 Snippet names are case-sensitive.
-Be sure there is an exact match between the name of the snippet and the name used in the snippet call.
+Be sure there is an exact match between the name of the snippet and the name used in the snippet tag.
 That's the most common cause of no output.
 You may also have an error in your php code (e.g. a missing semicolon at the end of a line) or an error in the html code generated by your snippet.

-To fix this, edit the document that holds the snippet call.
+To fix this, edit the document that holds the snippet tag.
 Uncheck the Rich Text checkbox and click on Save.
 Now you'll be looking at the raw HTML code of the document.
-Make sure the snippet call shows nothing but the call itself (or paste it in fresh).
+Make sure the snippet tag shows nothing but the call itself (or paste it in fresh).
 In the future, either leave the RTE off, or reconfigure the RTE to stop it from translating HTML entities.

 Can I use echo and print to produce the output of my snippet?